Planning family holidays with children

 - Avoid bunk beds for very young children.

-- Check outdoor play equipment to make sure nothing is broken and that it’s structurally solid.
+- Check outdoor play equipment to make sure it’s structurally solid and nothing is broken.

 - If there’s a pool, make sure that pool fencing meets Australian Standards.
 Supervise your children at all times in the pool.